Colts GM Chris Ballard on Jonathan Taylor: ‘I won’t quit on the relationship’

 “I’m pleased where we are at.
 We have got work to do unequivocally.
 We are not by any means a finished product right now, but we’ve got a lot of work to do.
 We’re young in certain spots, which I think you all know.
 It will be fun to watch these guys grow and play together and grow as a team.”

 As Ballard delivered his opening statement, he addressed the elephant inside the Colts headquarters.
 Jonathan Taylor.
-The 24-year old running back who the Colts opted to not trade by its self-imposed deadline Tuesday, and subsequently kept on the physically unable to perform (PUP) list.
+The 24-year-old running back whom the Colts opted to not trade by its self-imposed deadline Tuesday, and subsequently kept on the physically unable to perform (PUP) list.
 Ballard admitted the Colts gave Taylor permission to seek a trade, but took a firm stance against letting him “walk out the door” for less valuable offers made by the Miami Dolphins and Green Bay Packers.

 “Jonathan (Taylor) is a well-respected and really good human being and a damn good football player,” Ballard stated.
 “I think we all know this.
 Things like this happen.
 I tell every rookie that comes in here, ‘There is going to be a point when we disagree, and it’s usually about money and it’s going to be hard, and just know that doesn’t change my care level for you.’
 I care deeply for Jonathan Taylor.
 I have great respect for Jonathan Taylor.”